the-hashton/flexbox-layout/README.md

-# Git Version Control #take3
+# Flexbox Layout Demo
-This is a Git version control demo page for Frontend Now
+This is a Flexbo Layout demo page for Frontend Now